kousik97/Scene-Recognition/README.md

 2. To find scene context of an image, run python Scene.py -i /full/path/to/image
 3. To find scene contexts of all images inside a directory, run python Scene.py -d /path/to/directory.
 This will store the results in result.csv file

-For a quick testing, use the sample images provided in the example_images directory.
+For quick results, use the sample images provided in the example_images directory.

 ## References